The-Brain-Train/LearningPath/README.md

 - **Interactive Filtering:** Users can employ powerful search and filtering tools to refine their explore page experience, enabling them to find roadmaps that match their specific criteria, such as topic, hours, and difficulty.
 - **Bookmark Favorites:** Logged-in users have the option to bookmark and curate a collection of their favorite learning paths, ensuring quick and convenient access to the resources they value most.
 - **Hierarchical Learning Structure:** Learning pathways support multi-level hierarchies, allowing users to structure their education with topics, subtopics, and even further sub-subtopics, all with designated time allocations.
-- **Robust Database Integration:** Roadmaps and user data are securely stored in a database, ensuring data persistence and providing a reliable foundation for your application.
-- **Seamless User Experience:** The application is designed for an intuitive and user-friendly experience, making it easy for users to create, explore, and manage their learning journeys.

 ### 🚀 Getting Started / Installation
 Follow these steps to get the application up and running in your local environment: